decred/dcrdocs/docs/advanced/full-node.md

 There are a number of reasons to run a full node:

 - **Help the network:** Full nodes are the backbone of Decred.
-By validating and broadcasting transactions without relying on third parties&mdash; as lightweight nodes do&mdash;they help keep the network decentralized.
+By validating and broadcasting transactions without relying on third parties they help keep the network decentralized.
 Each full node added to the network adds to its security and robustness.
 - **Safety & Privacy:** Because a lightweight node cannot fully validate transactions and blocks, it must trust third parties to do so.
 This means that the third party will have access to information about your transactions, as well as any personal data you give to that third party.
 For instance, many lightweight wallets rely on a centralized server to process transactions.
-Even Simplified Payment Verification (SPV) wallets, which typically connect directly to full nodes in the network, still rely on those other full nodes to process and broadcast their transactions.
+Even [Simplified Payment Verification (SPV)](../wallets/spv.md) wallets, which typically connect directly to full nodes in the network, still rely on those other full nodes to process and broadcast their transactions.

 ## Requirements:

 Below are the basic requirements for running a full node:

-- \>15 GB disk space (as of September 2019, increases over time)
+- \>15 GB disk space (as of September 2019).

+!!! note "Note"
+    The size of the blockchain is continually increasing as new blocks are added to the chain.
+To support migration to new versions and future growth, a good rule of thumb is to have ~3X the [current raw blockchain size](https://dcrdata.decred.org/charts?chart=blockchain-size&zoom=ikd7pc00-k0vn9c00&bin=day&axis=time) in hard disk space.

 - \>2 GB of RAM
-- Stable Operating System (OS) &mdash;Windows 7/8.x/10 (server preferred), macOS, Linux
+- Supported Operating System (OS) &mdash;Windows 7/8.x/10 (server preferred), macOS, Linux
 - Reliable internet connection

 If running a node on your own hardware (i.e. not on remote servers), you will also need:

-- Access to the settings of your router (to allow outbound connections)
+- Ability to open a port for incoming internet traffic.
+If using a home wifi network, this may require changing the settings of your router.
 - A safe place to leave your device running
 - If you need a silent node (hard disk drives can be loud), a SSD or USB drive

 ## Guides

-Below are some guides from the community that walk you step-by-step through setting up a full node on various hardware and OSes.
+Below are some guides from the community that walk you step-by-step through setting up a full node on various hardware and operating systems.
 For generic high-level instructions, see the [Steps](#steps) section below.

-- [Running a Decred Raspberry Pi Node](https://medium.com/@_Checkmatey_/running-a-decred-raspberry-pi-node-ac605b70c652): A more beginner friedly guide that uses a VNC server (remote desktop).
+- [Running a Decred Raspberry Pi Node](https://medium.com/@_Checkmatey_/running-a-decred-raspberry-pi-node-ac605b70c652): A more beginner-friedly guide that uses a VNC server (remote desktop).
 This guide is intented to be a gentle introduction to using SSH on the command line.
 - [My experience setting up a Decred full-node](https://medium.com/crypto-rocket-blog/my-experience-setting-up-a-decred-full-node-8a9bbf55bc30): Another beginner-friendly guide that walks through setting up a full node on a Raspberry Pi using an Ubuntu terminal on a Windows PC.
 - [Installing dcrd](https://stakey.club/en/installing-dcrd/): A more advanced guide to installing a full node (Mac or Debian) that also covers manual installation (from binaries or source) and configuring dcrd to run on Tor for extra security.